bmai1/museko/README.md

 A desktop app (msko) with Tauri + Vite + React that will locally store uploaded audio files and have a music roulette feature to draw random tracks from Discogs or some other music database.

+    - Music style classification with Essentia Tensorflow models and Matplotlib
+    - Draw random tracks of a specific genre from the Discogs music database
+    - Desktop app built with Tauri, Vite, and React
+    - Web app built with Flask